jdhorwitz/note-taker/README.md

 yarn test
 ```

-I build this Note Taking application with React and Redux.
-Given some more time things
+I built this Note Taking application with React and Redux.
+Given some more time other
-that I was considering adding that I really enjoy would be Redux-Saga as well as use
+things that I was considering that I really enjoy would be Redux-Saga as well as to use
 Normalizr.

-Thanks so much for taking the time to take a look at it and hope we get to talk about it
+Thank you so much for taking the time to take a look at it and I hope we get to talk about it
 in the near future!

 Thanks,